Overview

 Indigenous Veterans Day is observed on November 8, to recognize the courage and sacrifice of First Nation, Inuit and Métis people in military service.

-It is estimated that over 12,000 Indigenous people volunteered their services on the front lines of every conflict that Canada has been involved in.
+It is estimated that, in total, over 12,000 Indigenous people have volunteered their services on the front lines, serving in all conflicts that Canada has been involved in.

 On the home front, Indigenous people donated large amounts of money, clothing and food to worthy causes.
 Indigenous women had important roles during conflicts — serving as nurses, air traffic controllers and radio operators.